Jil/azure-forensics/README.md

 The output shows the name of the digital evidence composed by a timestamp prefix followed by the name of the disk.
 For example the prefix for a job started on 8th August 2023 at 14:30 UTC will be *202308081430_*.
 The digital evidence is stored in the *immutable* blob container of the storage account in the SOC resource group and can be downloaded for inspection.
+> [!NOTE]
+> Add your IP address to both the Key Vault firewall and the Storage Account firewall.

 ![Screenshot of the immutable container](./.diagrams/JobCompleted_SA.jpg) The hash of the digital evidence is stored in the Key Vault of the SOC stored with the same name of the digital evidence followed by the suffix "-hash" and the algorithm used.
 The BEK keys are stored in the key vault of the SOC with the name of the digital evidence.
-![Screenshot of the Key Vault](./.diagrams/JobCompleted_KV.jpg) After downloading digital evidence, recalculate the hash for comparison with the Key Vault-stored hash to verify integrity.
+![Screenshot of the Key Vault](./.diagrams/JobCompleted_KV.jpg) After downloading digital evidence, recalculate the hash for comparison with the KeyVault-stored hash to verify integrity.

 > [!NOTE]
 > The [Appendixes](#appendixes---hash-utility) section below provides a PowerShell script to recalculate the hash of the digital evidence.